SH801/haselwimmer/TESTREADME.md

 Installation and getting started
 --------------------------------
-Copy the latest 'UcamCardreader.apk' application to your device and follow the instructions provided at: http://card.careers.cam.ac.uk/apps
+Copy the compiled 'UcamCardreader.apk' application to your device via email / web / USB / memorystick and follow the instructions provided at: http://card.careers.cam.ac.uk/apps

 Application settings